47 Comments

 Ah what a great one!
 Rules of Civility is even better, in my opinion.

-Cara Wright's avatar
+Cara Elizabeth's avatar

 I recently finished Rules of Civility by Amor Towles.
 It took a while to get into it, but I ended up enjoying it and slammed the last 150 pages in a day because I just wanted to know more of the story.
 Can’t say it’s my favorite or that I’d highly recommend it, but the writing style was different and part of what kept me in it once I got hold of it.